 June 17, 1943

 A pair of J1N1 Irving night fighters of the 251st Kōkūtai took off from Ballale Airfield at 0225.
 One piloted by Okado with observer Satoru Ono sighted a B-24 [PB4Y 31952] flying in the opposite direction and made three strafing run against the plane at 3:47, and observed it going down in flames.
-Both night fighters returned to base.
+Afterwards, both night fighters returned to base.

 Moonlight Interceptor page 38-39